What is an opportunistic pathogen?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-An opportunistic pathogen is defined as a microorganism that typically does not cause disease in a healthy individual with a fully functioning immune system but can lead to illness when the host's defenses are weakened or compromised.
-This may occur due to various factors such as immunosuppressive conditions, age, malnutrition, or certain medical treatments, like chemotherapy.
+An opportunistic pathogen is specifically defined as a microorganism that typically does not cause disease in a healthy individual but has the potential to cause illness when the host's immune defenses are weakened or compromised.
+This can occur in individuals with underlying health conditions, such as immunosuppression due to diseases, medications, or advanced age.

 Subscribe